Leetzner/My-Diary/README.md

  This project is made for me personaly to clear my head of thoughts thru out the day.
  As a viewer you will get the chance to comment my posts and hopefully bring joy to my posts.

- I made this very simple yet quite agile project (I really wanna make it better in useful ways but my timebank is running out for the momment being),
+ I made this very simple yet quite agile project (I really wanna make it better in useful ways but my timebank is running out for the momment being).

+ This was a quite hard project to jump to, felt like the leap was far too great from the other projects I´ve done.

  This app is all about peace and reflection.